Issels Non-Toxic Cancer Immunotherapy and Non-Toxic Cancer Treatment Vaccines

 • Coley’s Mixed Bacterial Vaccine

-Research findings suggest that this vaccine activates the innate immune system, opens blockades in the body’s connective tissues, enhances the formation of the body’s own interferons, interleukins, colony stimulating factors, tumor necrosis factor, and other potent disease fighters.
+Research findings suggest that the Coley’s Mixed Bacterial vaccine activates the innate immune system, opens blockades in the body’s connective tissues, enhances the formation of the body’s own interferons, interleukins, colony stimulating factors, tumor necrosis factor, and other potent disease fighters.
 Read more »

 Issels autologous vaccine is cultured from the patient’s own blood that represents his/her own unique internal bodily environment.
 The preparation follows procedures that favor the development of antigenic peptides and other immunogenic compounds aiming to enhance the body’s own cancer fighting mechanisms.
 Read more »